 Trump Confidant Roger Stone Indicted On 7 Counts Related To 2016 Election Attack

-Roger Stone, the longtime Republican political operator and confidant of Donald Trump, has been arrested in Florida after being indicted on seven counts including obstruction, witness tampering and making false statements in connection with the Russian attack on the 2016 election.
-Stone will make an initial appearance at 11 a.m. at the federal courthouse in Fort Lauderdale, Florida.
+Roger Stone, the longtime Republican political operator and confidant of President Trump, has been arrested in Florida after being indicted on seven counts including obstruction, witness tampering and making false statements in connection with the Russian attack on the 2016 election.

+Stone is scheduled to make an initial appearance at 11 a.m. at the federal courthouse in Fort Lauderdale, Fla.

 The indictment, returned by a grand jury impaneled by Justice Department special counsel Robert Mueller, is the first to charge an American in connection with one of the best-known aspects of Russia's attack on the 2016 election: the theft and release of emails that embarrassed political targets including significant figures in the Democratic Party.

-"After the July 22, 2016 release of stolen DNC emails by Organization 1, a senior Trump Campaign official was directed to contact STONE about any additional releases and what other damaging information Organization 1 had regarding the Clinton Campaign," the indictment reads.
-"STONE thereafter told the Trump Campaign about potential future releases of damaging material by Organization 1."
+"After the July 22, 2016 release of stolen DNC emails by Organization 1, a senior Trump Campaign official was directed to contact Stone about any additional releases and what other damaging information Organization 1 had regarding the Clinton Campaign," the indictment says.

+"Stone thereafter told the Trump Campaign about potential future releases of damaging material by Organization 1," the indictment also says.

+In other words: Stone told the Trump campaign that WikiLeaks had more ammunition for use against Democrats, prosecutors allege.

-On October 4, 2016 Wikileaks was set to make a major announcement that wound up being a bust.
-The indictment describes individuals connected to the Trump campaign including a senior official reaching out to Stone to ask what happened.
-It says Stone reassured them that more Wikileaks would come through, more material would be released and it would be damaging to Hillary Clinton.
-Then, three days later, at a particularly dark moment for the Trump campaign, Wikileaks released the first of campaign chairman John Podesta's emails.
+On October 4, 2016, WikiLeaks was set to make a major announcement that wound up being a bust.
+The indictment describes people connected with the Trump campaign — including a senior official — reaching out to Stone to ask what happened.

+Stone reassured them that WikiLeaks would come through and the material it released next would be damaging to Hillary Clinton, prosecutors write.
+Then, three days later, at a particularly dark moment for the Trump campaign, WikiLeaks released the first of Clinton campaign chairman John Podesta's emails.

-"On or about October 7, 2016, Organization 1 released the first set of emails stolen from the Clinton Campaign chairman.
-Shortly after Organization 1's release, an associate of the highranking Trump Campaign official sent a text message to STONE that read "well done."
-In subsequent conversations with senior Trump Campaign officials, STONE claimed credit for having correctly predicted the October 7, 2016 release," the indictment reads.
+"On or about October 7, 2016, Organization 1 released the first set of emails stolen from the Clinton campaign chairman.
+Shortly after Organization 1's release, an associate of the high-ranking Trump campaign official sent a text message to STONE that read 'well done,' " the indictment says.

+Continued prosecutors: "In subsequent conversations with senior Trump Campaign officials, Stone claimed credit for having correctly predicted the October 7, 2016 release."

-The Stone indictment is also important because it shows Mueller wants to try to prove that at least one person in the Trump campaign's orbit colluded with the Russian interference.
+The Stone indictment is also important because it shows Mueller wants to try to prove that at least one person in the Trump campaign's orbit colluded with Russian's election interference.
+In 2016, WikiLeaks was fencing material stolen by Russian cyber-operatives, according to earlier charges brought by the special counsel's office in its investigation of the attack on the presidential election.

+WikiLeaks has denied it obtained the material it released from the Russian government.
+And prior to his arrest and indictment this week, Stone has repeatedly denied that he conspired with the Russians who attacked the 2016 election.

 The lifer